HBPMedical/specifications/content/data-capture/mip_anonymisation_strategy.md

 The anonymiser can treat CSV files and DICOM files.
 Its functionalities are described below, with [future functionalities] identified with brackets.

+## Context

+The anonymisation step documented here is only one mechanism in the overall privacy protection approach of the MIP.
+Strictly speaking, this step should be called "pseudonymisation": once it is performed, individual patients can still be distinguished based on pseudonymised identifiers, but they are not identified with personal data anymore.

+The pseudonymised DICOM files are not intended to be available for the MIP users either locally or at the Federation level.
+Still, pseudonymisation is a valuable tool to decrease risks, also considering that the pseudonymised files might be hosted on a server which will be accessible from the web at the Federation stage.

 ## Anonymisation principles [to be confirmed]

 Following the general principles defined in the <a href="https://drive.google.com/drive/folders/0B5CgbpurVVlHZlRpeG40ZlVoTjA"> Medical Informatics Platform (SP8): Privacy Impact Assessment</a>  and further internal consultations, the MIP anonymisation principles can be summarised as: